-Section 4. (a) Whenever, in the opinion of the enforcing official, a public nuisance exists as described in Section 2, the enforcing official may serve written notice upon the owner of the property on which the nuisance is located ordering the abatement of the nuisance.
+Section 3. (a) For purposes of this act, the enforcing official shall mean either the mayor or such other city official or employee as the mayor from time to time may designate.
+Whenever, in the opinion of the enforcing official, a public nuisance exists as described in Section 2, the enforcing official may serve written notice upon the owner of the property on which the nuisance is located ordering the abatement of the nuisance.